-Email marketing is becoming one of the most prolific ways to communicate with your leads.
-As such, personalisation and the “standards” in email accessibility and communication are becoming massively important.
+Email marketing is becoming one of the most productive ways to communicate with your leads.
+As such, personalization and the “standards” in email accessibility and communication are becoming massively important.

 We live in a world where communication and the technology that surrounds it, isn’t always readily available to everyone.
 For many people with impairments or disabilities, such as blindness or hearing loss, staying connected can be incredibly challenging.

-Having accessible emails IS important.
-This is why developers are constantly looking for new ways (and formats) in which this can be developed and deployed.
+Having accessible emails IS essential.
+This is why developers are always looking for new ways (and formats) in which this can be developed and deployed.

 According to the World Health Organisation (WHO), 1.3 billion people worldwide live with some form of visual impairment.
-Of those, 217 million have some form of visual impairment that has become a severe.
+Of those, 217 million have some kind of visual impairment that has become severe.

 Accessibility is key.
-Giving everyone a fair chance evangelises equality by providing no demographic with and advantage over another.
+Giving everyone a fair chance evangelizes equality by providing no demographic with an advantage over another.